josehu07/jepsen.demo/README.md

 # Jepsen Workflow Demos

-Jepsen test workflow demos, with hooks to a custom Rust-implemented checker.
+Jepsen test workflow demos, with hooks to a custom Rust-implemented consistency checker.

 TODO(reference to paper)

 ## Systems

 The demos are tested on CloudLab Ubuntu 22.04 machines.
-The list of currently supported systems is as follows:
+The list of currently supported systems is as follows (each may have multiple consistency modes):

 - etcd-v3.1
 - zookeeper-v3.4
-- TODO(rabbitmq)
+- rabbitmq-v3.8

 Make sure they are available under `/home/jepsen/<system-va.b>/` and compiled on all remote data nodes before running a test from the control node.
 Some systems might not need compiling & installing from source, instead just requiring a package installation.